wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 <a target="_blank" href="https://www.youtube.com/watch?v=yuH35ottILU">7 QC Tools</a> used in Six Sigma:

-1. <a name="Fishbone">Fishbone Diagram</a>
+1. Flowchart
 2. Check Sheets
-3. Pareto Charts
+3. Pareto Charts with a cumultive line (to separate the vital few from the trivial many)
-4. Histogram
+4. <a name="Fishbone">Fishbone Diagram</a> (5 Whys)
-5. Flowchart
+5. Histogram
-6. Scatter Diagrams
+6. Scatter Diagrams (XY Scatter Chart) and Correlation
 7. Control Charts

 <a name="FishBone"></a>